Tag: share

 The Apostles set out some expectations.
 They would not wait on tables.
 We, probably, think that it’s obvious that the Apostles wouldn’t be waiting on tables.
 However, that they used that wording tells us that at least some of the people had that exact .

-Once we all to “church” (as in the building), all the patterns that make for a worshiping and serving community will be for a change.
+Once we all to “church” (as in the building), all the patterns that make for a worshiping and serving community will be ready for a change.
 This is not because anything in particular was bad, but because it is a time for renewal, and all the habits that were built up have been destroyed.

 Each person has a particular calling or two for the church.
 It doesn’t mean that we can’t or won’t do multiple things, it just means that there are one or two that are our sweet spot between God’s on our lives and our talents and our gifts.